 VOICES is back.
-After energising Florence in 2024 and Zagreb in 2025, the European Festival of Journalism and Media Freedom will return to Florence from 10 to 12 March 2026 for three days of exchange, creativity and public debate.
+After energising Florence in 2024, Zagreb in 2025, and Florence again in 2026, the European Festival of Journalism and Media Freedom is heading to Thessaloniki for its next edition from 26 to 28 November 2026 for three days of exchange, creativity and public debate.
 Funded by the European Commission, Voices is an exciting platform that brings together journalists, media professionals, and citizens to spark conversations about media literacy and foster critical thinking in today’s information-driven world.

 Each year, the festival travels across different European cities, spotlighting media freedom and literacy as key pillars of democratic societies.
 This dynamic approach enables participants to explore diverse perspectives, exchange best practices, and foster cross-cultural dialogue.
 By involving local communities, Voices creates a space where both international experts and young, media-active residents, including students, come together to collaborate.
 The goal is to inspire a sense of shared responsibility and ownership in every host city.